-Evening College reserves the right to make modifications in the degree requirements, courses, schedules, calendar, regulations, fees and other changes deemed necessary or conducive to the efficient operation of the division.
-Such changes become effective as announced by the proper LaGrange College authorities.
+The College reserves the right to make modifications in the degree requirements, courses, schedules, calendar, regulations, fees, and other changes deemed necessary or conducive to the efficient operation of the College.
+Such changes become effective as announced by the proper College authorities.